gvsu-cis641/gvsu-cis641/_modules/tentative-schedule.md

 ---
-title: Modules for CIS641 - Systems Analysis and Design
+title: Slides for CIS641 - Systems Analysis and Design
 ---

 1